eespurlock/CAPP_30254/assignment3/README.md

 Extra Trees.png: a graph showing the precision-recall curve I managed to graph

-writeup.txt: writeup of my response
+Spurlock Writeup Assignment 3.pdf: writeup of how I put my code together, high level takeaways, and graphs